covcom/300CEM/Week_10_Location_services_and_maps/README.md

 ### The app

-Download our demo project MyLocation2 and run it.
-(Uninstall any MyLocation apps if exists.)
-On the first load, the app looks like below
+Uninstall any MyLocation apps on your AVD/devices if exists.
+Download our demo project MyLocation2 and replace the contents of google_maps_api.xml with the key you generated in 'Get started' project.
+Run this project and you'll see that on the first load, the app looks like below

 ![](.md_images/app2_1st.png)